 Waiting for your first period can feel like it takes forever, when you're a tween.
 This first period quiz will help you and your tween to work out when their first period might happen.

 So when will my daughter get her period?
-Grab your tween, sit down together, complete the period quiz, find out if they are close to their first period, and see where the conversation goes!
+Grab your tween, sit down together, complete the period quiz, find out if they are close to their first period,and see where the conversation goes!
 You might be surprised!

-You’ll find the quiz, ‘When will I start my first period?’
-Quiz for girls, below as well as some extra information and videos from my Youtube channel for tweens, Tween Talk, that will help to explain anything your daughter may not understand.
-(PS.
-You’ll find some information below the quiz that gives more information.)
+You'll find the quiz, 'When will I start my first period?'
+Quiz for girls, below as well as some extra information and videos from my Youtube channel for tweens, Puberty Talk, that will help to explain anything your daughter may not understand.

 99.9% of girls will get their first period between the ages of 9 and 15.